eduruiz333/eduruiz333/README.md

-### Aloha! 👋
+## Aloha! 👋

-Sou dev front-end, atuo na área desde 2001, não tenho muita coisa aqui no git, mas o que tenho tá aí, fique a vontade para dar uma fuçada ;-)
+Sou dev front-end, atuo na área desde 2001, não tenho muita coisa aqui no git, mas o que tenho tá aí, fique a vontade para dar uma zapeada 😉

+assets/img/android-chrome-192x192.png

+#### Que a Força esteja com você!

 <!--
 **eduruiz333/eduruiz333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.